RTEdbg/RTEmsg/README.md

 A ZIP file containing the complete documentation and demo projects is available for download - go to the **[download page](https://github.com/RTEdbg/RTEdbg/releases)**.

 ## Getting help
-Follow the [Contributing Guidelines](https://github.com/RTEdbg/RTEdbg/blob/master/Docs/CONTRIBUTING.md) for bug reports and feature requests regarding the RTEmsg.
+Follow the [Contributing Guidelines](https://github.com/RTEdbg/RTEdbg/blob/master/docs/CONTRIBUTING.md) for bug reports and feature requests regarding the RTEmsg.
 Please use **[RTEdbg.freeforums.net](https://rtedbg.freeforums.net/)** for general discussions about the RTEdbg toolkit.
 When asking a support question, be clear and take the time to explain your problem properly.
 If your problem is not strictly related to this toolkit, we recommend that you use [Stack Overflow](https://stackoverflow.com/) or similar forums instead.

 ## Repository structure
 This repository only contains the RTEmsg application.
-See the **[RTEdbg main repository](https://github.com/RTEdbg/RTEdbg)** for links to all RTEdbg repositories &Rightarrow; *Repository Structure*.
+See the **[RTEdbg main repository](https://github.com/RTEdbg/RTEdbg)** for links to all RTEdbg repositories &Rightarrow; *Repository Structure*. <br>
+The Extract_msg utility is used in the post-build of RTEmsg.
+See the **[Extract_msg](https://github.com/RTEdbg/Extract_msg)** repository for details.